 John Dalton, a chemist, physicist, and meteorologist was best known for introducing the atomic theory into chemistry.
 He was also the first scientist to study color blindness, publishing a paper on the topic, entitled, Extraordinary Facts Relating to the Vision of Colours with Observations.
 After discovering his own color blindness, he began conducting rudimentary tests on his friends to see if they shared his color vision impairment.
 His observations contributed to the discovery of what we now call color vision deficiency (CVD) or more commonly known as color blindness.

-Here are more facts you may not know about him:
+Here are more facts and unknown information about John Dalton that you may not know:

 - Dalton was born September 6th, 1766 into a Quaker family in Cumberland, England.